 THE HOUSE OF SAINT LUCY

-Valare Luceo Non Uro.
-By Valor I Shine, But Do Not Burn.
+Virtute Luceo Non Uro.
+By Virtue I Shine, Not Burn.

 Members of The House of Saint Lucy value the integrity to advocate for what is right, and the courage to hold fast to those values even if it goes against popular opinion.
 Like Lucy, they will not be moved, and while they shine with the light of Goodness, they will not perish in flame.